A lot of AI marketing lives in the gap between what the public hears when a company says “we trained our own model” and what the company actually did.

 Teams make architecture, vendor, and risk decisions based on these labels.
 If “open source” really means “downloadable weights with restrictions,” that changes what you can audit, reproduce, deploy, and defend.

 If the data and recipe are closed, you cannot really check what the model was trained on.
-That matters for bias, contamination, and copyright.
-The weights alone tell you nothing about provenance.
+That matters for bias, contamination, and copyright as the weights alone tell you nothing about the provenance.

 But if all you released was the weights, say open weights and own it.
 If your “own model” started from someone else’s base, say that too.
 The work can still be valuable.
 It just should not require users to reverse engineer what was actually built.